 - RSU Features.
-A portion of our employees' annual incentive compensation above a specified threshold is paid in the form of RSUs that are subject to vesting, and certain RSU awards are subject to delayed vesting and delivery.
+A portion of our employees' annual incentive compensation above a specified threshold is paid in the form of RSUs that are subject to vesting.
+Certain other RSU awards are subject to the achievement of performance fee hurdles within prescribed periods or delayed vesting and delivery.
 In addition, the percentage of our employees' total compensation that is paid in the form of equity increases as the employee's total compensation increases.
 These features reinforce employee focus on the Company's long-term performance and enhance alignment with our stockholders. - Performance Fee Practices.
 Carried interest grants are generally subject to multi-year vesting, and we generally make payments in respect of performance fee allocations to our employees only after profitable investments have actually been realized.
-Performance fee compensation is therefore typically at risk for the entire life of the fund, which tends to be substantially longer than the three-to five-year performance periods that typically apply to performance-based compensation.
-Similarly, for the funds that pay performance fees in the form of incentive fees, employees receive distributions of such fees only after the fund has appreciated in value (typically above a specified level) during the applicable period.
+Performance fee compensation is therefore typically at risk for the entire life of the fund, which tends to be substantially longer than the three- to five-year performance periods that typically apply to performance-based compensation.
+Similarly, for funds that pay performance fees in the form of incentive fees, employees receive distributions of such fees only after the fund has appreciated in value (typically above a specified level) during the applicable period.
 This helps to ensure that our professionals take a long-term view that is consistent with the interests of the Company, our stockholders and the investors in the funds we manage.
 Additionally, the amount of carried interest paid is generally determined by fund performance as a whole, instead of a single investment, which more closely aligns our professionals with our fund investors and stockholders.
 Moreover, if a drawdown-style fund fails to achieve specified investment returns due to diminished performance of later investments, our performance fee program relating to that fund generally permits, for the benefit of the limited partner investors in that fund, the return of performance fee distributions (generally net of tax) previously made to us or our employees.
-This discourages short-term gains at the expense of longer term performance and prioritizes returning capital to investors before paying employees.
-Our general requirement that our professionals who hold direct performance fee rights in our drawdown-style funds invest their own capital in those funds further aligns the interests of our professionals, fund investors and stockholders and discourages excessive risk-taking because our professionals' own capital is also at risk. - Recoupment Policies.
+This discourages short-term gains at the expense of longer-term performance and prioritizes returning capital to investors before paying employees.
+Our general requirement that our professionals who hold direct performance fee rights in our drawdown-style funds invest their own capital in those funds further aligns the interests of our professionals, fund investors and stockholders, and discourages excessive risk-taking because our professionals' own capital is also at risk. - Recoupment Policies.
 We have two recoupment policies, which encourage compliance with our policies and discourage activities detrimental to the Company.
-The recoupment policies provide for the recovery of equity-based awards and other incentive compensation if an employee engages in a detrimental activity or, in the case of a financial restatement, a current or former executive officer receives compensation in excess of what such executive would have been entitled to if calculated based on the restated amounts. - Trading and Hedging Policies.
-Our trading policies and prohibition on hedging and other similar transactions also reduce risk, by prohibiting participation in transactions that could reduce alignment with Company stock performance. - Stock Ownership Guidelines.
-The minimum retained ownership requirements prescribed under the executive share ownership guidelines discourage excessive risk-taking because the value of the shares held is tied directly to the long-term performance of shares of common stock. - No Single Trigger Vesting or Excise Tax Gross-Ups.
+The recoupment policies provide for the recovery of equity-based awards and other incentive compensation if an employee engages in a detrimental activity or, in the case of a financial restatement, a current or former executive officer receives compensation in excess of what such executive would have been entitled to if calculated based on the restated amounts. - Stock Ownership Guidelines.
+The minimum retained ownership requirements prescribed under our executive share ownership guidelines discourage excessive risk-taking because the value of the shares held is tied directly to the long-term performance of shares of common stock. - No Single-Trigger Vesting or Excise Tax Gross-Ups.
 The absence of single-trigger features in our equity awards (which would trigger vesting in the event of a change in control) and the absence of golden parachute excise tax gross-ups reduce risk by limiting the amount of compensation that executives stand to gain on a significant corporate transaction.

-Fiscal 2023 Compensation for Named Executive Officers
+Fiscal 2024 Compensation for Named Executive Officers